Want to go hunting for the first time? A local ranch is here to help with safe and enjoyable hunts

 A wide range of equipment is used to hunt the animals.
 Hunters can participate in rifle hunts and archery hunts.
 Rifle hunts include muzzleloaders, shotguns, and long guns.
 Archery hunts include crossbows, longbows, and compound bows.

 Ultimately, hunting is so special because of the peacefulness and camaraderie.
 It is a great opportunity to enjoy nature and spend time with friends and family.
-Berlew recalls times when three generations all come to hunt at the same time.
+Berlew recalls times when three generations hunted at the same time.
 Everyone gathers around and shares stories with each other.
 Even if you do not like hunting, enjoying time with family, nature, and the animals is priceless.
 Berlew loves the ranch because it gives people the space to hunt safely and comfortably.

 Berlew hopes that by taking care of the animals, habitats, seasons, and abiding by the rules, hunting at the ranch will be a renewable resource for years to come.
 If you want to learn more about Northern Whitetail Ranch, including when you can hunt this year, visit their Facebook page.